donrax/industrial-surface-inspection-datasets/README.md

 Datasets for industrial surface inspection

 A listing of datasets for different industrial inspection tasks, such as defect and anomaly detection on varying surfaces.
-Keywords: deep Learning, computer vision, automated inspection.
+Keywords: deep Learning, computer vision, machine vision, automated inspection.

 * DAGM 2007<br />
 https://hci.iwr.uni-heidelberg.de/node/3616